-We serve many sectors in agriculture including our primary industries of grain, dairy, and swine.
+Economic and agricultural conditions have shown very little change in the first quarter of 2017.
+We serve many sectors in agriculture including our primary industries of grain, swine, and dairy.
 Additionally, we serve the rural housing, energy, and food processing and distribution segments.
-Economic and agricultural conditions changed very little in the first half of 2017.
-Profitability prospects remain challenging, particularly for grain producers.
-While many grain clients enjoy large equity positions, tight margins are taking their toll on client financial positions.
-Future deterioration could occur particularly if lower grain margins persist beyond 2017.
+Credit quality and delinquencies remained stable during the quarter with improvement in nonaccrual volume.
+Prospects are more challenging, particularly for grain producers.

+While many clients enjoy large equity positions, tight margins are taking their toll on client financial positions.
+Expectation is for future deterioration particularly if lower grain prices persist beyond 2017.
+Nonetheless, the quality of the crop portfolio continues to be strong at 95.8% non-adverse.

-Within the June 9, 2017, World Agricultural Supply and Demand Estimates (WASDE), the United States Department of Agriculture (USDA) projects 2017/18 U.S. corn production at 14.1 billion bushels, or 7.1% fewer than the estimated 2016/17 production, on an estimated 4% decline in harvested acreage.
-Wet weather in the central and eastern Corn Belt boosted soil moisture but ultimately slowed pre-planting fieldwork in March, and wetness continued in many areas through the remainder of the quarter.
-Overall, the contiguous United States experienced its eleventh wettest spring during the 123-year period of record.
-Projected average yields are 170.7 bushels per acre, down 2.2% from last season.
-Estimate for 2017/18 season-average corn price received by producers remains at a wide \$3.00 to \$3.80 per bushel compared to an estimated \$3.25 to \$3.45 for the previous crop year.
-The USDA projection for 2017/18 soybean production is 4.3 billion bushels, or 1.2% fewer than estimated 2016/17 production, with yield per harvested acre at 48 bushels.
-The 2017/18 season-average soybean price is projected at \$8.30 to \$10.30 per bushel surrounding the estimated \$9.55 per bushel for the previous crop year.
+As of April 11, 2017, United States Department of Agriculture (USDA) projected 2016/17 U.S. corn production at 15.1 billion bushels, equal to its March projection and up 11.4% from the estimate for the 2015/16 marketing year.
+Projected average yields are 174.6 bushels per acre.
+The 2016/17 season-average corn price received by producers is projected at \$3.25 to \$3.55 per bushel compared to an estimated \$3.61 for the 2015/16 period.
+The USDA is currently projecting 2016/17 soybean production at 4.3 billion bushels, 9.7% higher than 2015/16 estimated levels, with yield per harvested acre of a record 52.1 bushels.
+The 2016/17 season-average soybean price is projected at \$9.40 to \$9.70 per bushel compared to an estimated \$8.95 per bushel in 2015/16.